vgurianov/uml-sp/docs/case_studies/queue/queuing_theory.md

-# The queuing theory
+# Queueing theory
-The barber simulation is a classical example of queuing theory.
+The barber simulation is a classical example of queueing theory.

 ## The barber simulation model